 EDUCATE – CAPTIVATE – CONNECT

-Our Library provides an environment that helps address the need of people to meet and interact with others in our community and to participate in public discourse about community issues.
+Our Library provides an environment to meet and interact with others in our community, address the needs of people, and participate in public discourse about community issues.

-Our Library provides materials in a wide variety of formats that help to fulfill community residents’ appetite for information about popular cultural and social trends and desire for satisfying recreational experiences.
+Our Library provides materials in a wide variety of formats that help to fulfill community residents’ appetite for information about popular cultural and social trends.

-Our Library provides opportunities for lifelong learning service that helps address the desire for self-directed personal growth and development.
+Our Library provides opportunities for lifelong learning, self-directed personal growth, and development.

-Our Library refers residents to other community agencies and organizations to help connect people to resources available through those other community agencies and organizations by connecting people to resources.
+Our Library refers residents to other community agencies and organizations to help connect people to resources.

 About Our Library